zyga/project-status-shields/README.md

 ![This project is supported but not developed](https://img.shields.io/badge/project--status-maintained_in_2018-yellowgreen.svg)

 The project is not actively developed but is maintained and may make occasional releases with new features, bug fixes and security fixes.
-New projects may want to re-consider using it as a dependency but immediate migration is not neccessary.
+New projects may want to re-consider using it as a dependency but immediate migration is not necessary.

 The `{year}` indicates when the project last updated its status.